tommyro22/saviynt-active-labs/saviynt-pam-level1/intro.md

 ### Your Mission
 You must investigate the active environment, attempt a manual stop-gap fix using standard Linux commands (to understand why traditional administrative methods fail), and then implement **Saviynt Cloud PAM Just-In-Time (JIT) workflow principles** to secure the server without disrupting business operations.
 ### The Deliverable
-You will maintain a two-part Incident Report to document your findings—first using raw Linux logs, then upgrading it with Saviynt’s identity telemetry to expose critical security blindspots.
+You will maintain a two-part Incident Report to document your findings, first using raw Linux logs, then upgrading it with Saviynt’s identity telemetry to expose critical security blindspots.